EdoAbarca/edo-neetcode-250/1-ArraysAndHashing/2.ContainsDuplicate/contains-duplicate.md

 return false;
 ```

-- For this situation, hashing is the most optimized way to solve the problem (Check the code for the solution)
+- Hashing is the most optimized way to solve this problem